 Instead of telling my version of the story, I’ll share the photographs I took of her birth and Treanna’s own words.
 I hope you find inspiration in her strength, beauty and determination.
 I know I did.

 34 weeks into my second pregnancy, we had an appointment with our midwife.
 We were planning a home water birth using Hypnobabies, just like we had with our son.
-Our midwife, Carol, told us she thought baby was presenting with head near my fundus and butt closer to my cervix, with nothing presenting at my cervix.
+Our midwife, Carol, told us she thought the baby was presenting with head near my fundus and butt closer to my cervix, with nothing presenting at my cervix.
 This was frustrating news, as she does not deliver breech babies.
 She requested I get an ultrasound to confirm what she knew.
-This was disappointing, because I had not wanted any ultrasounds during this pregnancy.
+This was disappointing because I had not wanted any ultrasounds during this pregnancy.
 So after requesting we put it off a week, and spending the week trying little tricks to flip baby, I went in for that ultrasound.
 Sure enough, baby was breech.
-For the next three weeks I spent every moment I could either upside down, going to acupuncture or chiropractic appointments or lying semi-prone.
+For the next three weeks, I spent every moment I could either upside down, going to acupuncture or chiropractic appointments or lying semi-prone.
 We tried every rebozo trick multiple times and our little angel would treat us to a transverse moment here and there, only to settle back in happily breech.

 Thankfully, an old family friend, Bonnie, caught wind of our story and offered her spare bedroom, only ten blocks from the hospital, such a blessing!